dmartino74/linux-git-cheatsheet/readme.md

 /  history            / Lists previously executed commands              /
 /  clear              / Clears the terminal screen                      /
-/  find [dir] -name [file] / Searches for a file by name within a directory /
+/  find [dir] -name [file] / Searches for a file by name within a directory / /  head [file]        / Displays the first few lines of a file          /

 ## 🌱 Git Commands